LouisMlt/COMP9991-2UNSW2023/README.md

 This project will explore the use of CD's for phoneme recognition on the TIMIT dataset.
 Neural network models including CNN and LSTM will be tested; as well as preprocessing which may include just the raw CD components, and/or a spectrogram derived from their pairwise correlations.

+The repository :

+This repository is a clone of the SpeechBrain repository --> https://github.com/speechbrain/speechbrain/tree/develop

+The files folders which have been modified are :

+speechbrain > lobes > feature.py
+files added in the speechbrain > lobes > tina_chroma_filters.py
+files added in recipes > TIMIT > ASR